-Get to know our writers
+Get to know our writers and staff

 Berk Reviews was founded by Jonathan Berk, but several people work to make the site what it is.
 Read the bios, find them on social media, or just take send them an email from this page.